Rethinking Charter's Expense System

 The original application was built without a designer involved.
 There was no design system, no defined patterns, and no user research.
 The result was an interface that worked functionally but created unnecessary friction at every step, leaving employees with a tool that was difficult to navigate and even harder to use on the go.

-The redesign addressed this by introducing a structured foundation, clear visual hierarchy, and a responsive layout that works across every device.
+The redesign addressed this by introducing a structured foundation, clear visual hierarchy, and a responsive layout that worked across every device.
 Each decision was grounded from the heuristic analysis findings, ensuring the changes made were solving real problems rather than just making the interface look different.

 BEFORE